gyrogami logo

 Precious metals make weak chains unless they are welded or soldered.

 Silver is incredibly difficult to weld because it's the most heat-conductive metal.
 With such fine wire and tiny spaces, errors are quite destructive.
 The flame has to target one link or the surrounding links will melt or fuse together...grab the nippers and start amputating.
-The biggest time toilet turned out to be positioning each new link prior to welding.
+The biggest "normal" time toilet was positioning each new link prior to welding.

-Precious metals make weak chains unless they are welded or soldered.
+Precious metals make weak chains unless all rings are welded or soldered.
 It's irresponsible otherwise.
-This is what separates "novelty items" from "real jewelry."
+This is what separates novelty items from "real" jewelry.
 Everyone has an opinion but the laws of physics are not something to casually disregard.
 Most chain makers ignore these facts which is why so few chains are made properly.
+Butted rings are bad.

 Weave tutorials are not always suited for advanced joining techniques like welding or soldering.
 Thus, it often takes several attempts before figuring out if it is even possible.
 In other words, I'm confident I've assembled Dragonscale more ways than anyone else.

 This chain languished on the back burner for many weeks and came out better than expected 40+ hours later (not including many hours of prep work).
 It has a unique feel, a sheer tactile delight for anyone lucky enough to experience it.
-As much as I want to sell it, I dread doing it again.
+As much as I want to sell it, I dread making another.

 Posted by M: September 12, 2020